 Set the IP address and netmask for your wireless-enabled PC or notebook as described in Step 2 for Infrastructure Mode (via Ethernet connection) by clicking on Network Connections, then on Local Area Connection.
 Now click on Wireless Network Connection to select the wireless network you will be connecting to.
 Once a sample program is running, you will be able to select the network from a list of available networks.
-You will have set your wireless network name with the wifi_ssid macro for the infrastructure mode as explained in Section 6.2.3.1, "Network/Wi-Fi Configuration."
+You will have to set your wireless network name with the access point SSID macro for the infrastructure mode as explained in Section 6.3, "Dynamic C Wi-Fi Configurations."